loganmarchione/docker-php-startpage/FEATURES.md

 1. Groups (this a an array which contains another array of services)

 #### Global configuration options
 Below is the layout of the global options, with some notes.
+The options shown below happen to be the defaults.
 ```
 {
     "page_title":           "Dashboard",                                                            # sets the HTML <title> of the page